The .prisma ASCII format

 The ASCII encoding

-.prisma is the human-authorable encoding of a Document — a USDA-flavoured ASCII format (as opposed to the binary one) that is diff-clean and stable, the form you write by hand and commit to git.
-It is one of Core's two native encodings; the other is the .prism binary.
+.prisma is the human-authorable encoding of a Document: a USDA-flavoured ASCII format that is diff-clean and stable, the form you write by hand and commit to git.
+It is one of Core's two native encodings, alongside the .prism binary.
 They carry the same Document and convert losslessly either way.

-Every file begins with a version header, then nests prims with braces:
+Every file begins with a version header, then nests Elements with braces:

 def group "world" {